 DOCTRINE #7: WISDOM

-Wisdom is a good decision.
-A decision is a Right HOW.
+Wisdom is a Right HOW.
+A Right HOW is an explanation at a foundational/principle level.
 Wisdom creates.
 The devil does not create and therefore does not have wisdom.
 The spoken word of God can be wisdom when it provides a HOW.
-The ultimate wisdom (good decision/Right HOW) concerns salvation.
+The ultimate effect of wisdom (good decision/Right HOW) concerns salvation.

 Question: Do you believe God wants to give you wisdom and revelation?

 If you need it, here is the support from God's Word...

 This was the passage that concluded the previous Doctrine.
 Pay attention to wisdom this time...

 "1 Hear, my sons, the instruction of a father, And attend to know understanding:

 2 For I give you good doctrine; Forsake ye not my law.

 3 For I was a son unto my father, Tender and only beloved in the sight of my mother.

 4 And he taught me, and said unto me: Let thy heart retain my words; Keep my commandments, and live;